TokeninKuntarto/TokeninApp/README.md

 # TokeninApp

-A new Flutter project.
+This is the repository for Indonesia Maju Hacks 2020

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application.I have uploaded the project report and the detail concept in pdf format for your reference.

 A few resources to get you started if this is your first Flutter project: